iSchoolProjects/algos/src/parcel-packing/ReadMe.md

 - Max belt measure -> number (ex.
 270)
 - Max weight -> number (ex.
 10)
+- Max side length -> number (ex.
+140)
 - Order items -> array of item values in object like (associative array) structure (height, width, length,weight,count) ([{height: 40,width: 30,length: 30, weight: 5, total: 3}])

 And outputs object (associative array) of packages that we would send and arrangement of those packages example({total: 1,itemsPerPackage:[1]})

-**Please note that if the weight of the single package or belt measure is higher of max inputs, return null.
+**Please note that if the weight of the single package or belt measure is higher of max inputs or max side length is smaller then longest side, return null.
 Items per package may be sorted in any order.**

 The equation for calculating belt measure is 2 _ (first highest package measure + 2 _ second highest package measure) + lowest package measure.